DrAmaze/stringStore/README.md

 4. Ensure your local database is up and running.
 I used Postgres.
 5. Run `rails db:setup` in your terminal.
 6. Navigate to `localhost:3000/words` in your terminal.
+7. To test, run `npm run test` in your terminal.
-7. Enjoy creating new strings!
+8. Enjoy creating new strings!

 ## Overview